 Unlike many other cryptocurrencies, there are not many real-world applications for SHIB tokens.
 Although major American online tech retailer Newegg announced support for SHIB, the new token is still a long way from widespread adoption at the level where major assets like BTC and ETH thrive.
 However, like most cryptocurrencies, people hold Shiba Inu for the possibility of future adoption.

-As of October 2021, Shiba Inu returned more than 53 million percent in one year, one of the largest the crypto sector has ever seen.
-Although that number dropped to 49 million percent throughout 2021, it is still very impressive.
-To put it into perspective, a $2 investment in SHIB on New Year’s Day in 2021 would create a new millionaire by the end of the year.
+In 2021, Shiba Inu returned more than 53 million percent in one year, one of the largest the crypto sector has ever seen.
+Although that number dropped to 49 million percent throughout 2021, it was still very impressive.
+To put it into perspective, a $2 investment in SHIB on New Year’s Day in 2021 would have created a new millionaire by the end of the year.
 So far, many credit SHIB’s unbelievable rise to increased visibility and quick acceptance by several major crypto exchanges.

 If you'd like to learn more about blockchain technology and keep up with Komodo's progress, subscribe to our newsletter.
 Begin your blockchain journey with Komodo today.